swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 ~~~
 </div>

-Let's checkout our repository online at github.com to ensure we have added the right dimensions to shelter.txt!
+Let's checkout our repository online to ensure we have added the right dimensions to shelter.txt!